 What exactly is a bridging loan?

-In short, this type of loan can almost miraculously make your important plans happen.
-That’s because this short-term lending option can be used to ‘bridge’ the gap between making a purchase and putting permanent funding into place, until the next stage of financing becoming available.
+In short, a bridging loan is a type of finance that can almost miraculously make your important plans happen.
+That’s because this short-term lending option can be used to ‘bridge’ the gap between making a purchase and putting permanent funding into place, until the next stage of financing becomes available.
 Without this type of loan many people just wouldn’t be able to make their vision become a reality.
 A typical bridging loan is: